 The Text (Ephesians 5:8-14)

 8 For you were once darkness, but now you are light in the Lord.
-Walk as children of light 9 (for the fruit of the Spirit is in all goodness, righteousness, and truth), 10 finding out what is acceptable to the Lord.
-11 And have no fellowship with the unfruitful works of darkness, but rather expose them.
-12 For it is shameful even to speak of those things which are done by them in secret.
-13 But all things that are exposed are made manifest by the light, for whatever makes manifest is light.
-14 Therefore He says: “Awake, you who sleep, Arise from the dead, And Christ will give you light.”
+Live as children of light 9 (for the fruit of the light consists in all goodness, righteousness and truth)10 and find out what pleases the Lord.
+11 Have nothing to do with the fruitless deeds of darkness, but rather expose them.
+12 It is shameful even to mention what the disobedient do in secret.
+13 But everything exposed by the light becomes visible—and everything that is illuminated becomes a light.
+14 This is why it is said:

 Questions to Think About